Questions About Parent Participation and Responsibilities

 Middle School and High School Policy

 Middle Schoolers (7th & 8th Grade) - Drop-off will be determined on a case-by-case basis.
 In general, the answer is no. Kids this age often still need guidance and accountability.
 It is at this age that parents and tutors are beginning to teach students responsibility for academics and time-management.
-(Not to mention biologically they have a lot going on on the inside!)
 We really would prefer to see parents on campus for this age.
 Please contact the Director to discuss why you cannot attend ROCK Academy with your student.

 High School (9th-12th Grade) - Students at this age are allowed to attend ROCK without a parent; provided they get their work done as expected and there are no disciplinary issues.